eddyystop/feathers-hooks-populate/README.md

 which is not suitable for all DBs.
 You may use `query` or `select` to create a query suitable for your DB.
 - `query` [optional, object] An object to inject into the query in `service.find({ query: { ... } })`.
-- `select` [optional, function] A function whose result in injected into the query.
+- `select` [optional, function] A function whose result is injected into the query.
     - Function signature `(hook: Hook, parentItem: Object, depth: number): Object`
     - `hook` The hook.
     - `parentItem` The parent item to which we are joining.
     - `depth` How deep the include is in the schema.
 Top of schema is 0.
-- `asArray` [optional, boolean, default false] Force the joined item to be stored as an array.
+- `asArray` [optional, boolean, default false] Force a single joined item to be stored as an array.
-- `include` [optional] Items may be included with these new items.
+- `include` [optional] The new items may themselves include other items.
 The includes are recursive.

 #### Added properties